loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 ## Looking forward

-Django at 20 is in a great place.
-It's mature without being stagnant, stable without being boring.
-The framework has evolved thoughtfully over the years, adding features like async support while maintaining backward compatibility.
+Django at 20 is in a great place: mature, but not stagnant or boring.
+The framework evolved carefully over the years, adding features like async support without breaking backward compatibility.

 For new projects, I still reach for Django.
-[Not Flask, not FastAPI](/articles/2024/django-vs-flask-vs-fastapi/) — Django.
+[Not Flask, not FastAPI](/articles/2024/django-vs-flask-vs-fastapi/) - Django.
 The "batteries included" philosophy means I can focus on building features instead of gluing libraries together.
 The boring, stable foundation lets me be creative where it matters.

-Here's to another 20 years of Django.
-May it continue to be the reliable, productive framework that lets us turn ideas into working applications with minimum fuss.
+Here's to another 20 years.
 Happy birthday, Django!